OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 1. Immutability of GufeTokenizables
 -----------------------------------

-One important restriction on :class:`.GufeTokenizable` subclasses is that they must be functionally immutable.
-That is, they must have no mutable attributes that change their functionality.
-In most cases, this means that the object must be strictly immutable.
+One important restriction on :class:`.GufeTokenizable` subclasses is that they must be  immutable, meaning that none of its attributes change after initialization.

-When an object is immutable, that means that none of its attributes change after initialization.
-So all attributes should be set when you create an object, and never changed after that.
-If your object is immutable, then it is suitable to be a :class:`.GufeTokenizable`.
+In other words, all attributes should be set when you create an object, and never changed after that.

+For example, when we create a SmallMoleculeComponent representing [], that object is immutable:

+This means that if later we want to adjust a parameter of this SmallMoleculeComponent, we cannot mutate that object.
+Instead, we can use the `copy_with_replacements()` helper functionality to make a *new* object:

 ..
 TODO: add a small example here?
 ..
 TODO: talk about `copy_with_replacements`?